gabor-gabor/III.-Data-Science-Competition/README.md

 - 🧪 Run targeted A/B tests for top-performing OS segments
 - 📬 Collaborate with marketing to build behavior-based email campaigns

+---

+## 🚀 Current Capabilities & Key Features
+- This analysis was initially developed for an internal competition organized by Data36.com data science club, where it earned me the Senior Special Prize ranking.